annikagomez/T.NPSG-analysis/README.md

 - [scipy](https://scipy.org/) v1.13.1
 - [seaborn](https://seaborn.pydata.org/) v0.13.2

+## Installation
+Installation instructions and requirements for packages used can be found on the package homepages linked above

+## Hardware requirements
+The analysis performed in these notebooks and scripts can be run on a standard desktop computer.

 ## Code files
 - `fig_1_genome_vizualization.ipynb`: Code to process phage-plasmid genome annotations, create files needed for NCBI GenBank deposit, and generate Figure 1a and Supplementary Figures 1 and 2.
 - `fig_1_orthogroup_vizualization.ipynb`: Code to process OrthoFinder output and generate Figure 1b.